DavidHughes512/Java-SQL-Database/README.txt

 JAVAFX:javafx-sdk-19.0.2.1

 The following project requires a localhost MYSQL server with a user labeled "sqlUser" and the password set to Passw0rd!.
 The driver version used during development is below.
+Test data is provided in the file labled "test data".
+These SQL commands will need to be run in the SQL server to establish a database connection.

 DIRECTIONS:Launch the program and login.
 Username is "test".
 Password is "test".
 Application can make and edit appointments as well as customers and sync with